Zuora, Inc. (ZUO) CEO Tien Tzuo on Q3 2021 Results - Earnings Call Transcript

 Zuora has established strong partnerships with Accenture, Capgemini, Deloitte, EY and PwC, among others.
 In fact, in Q3, we expanded our SI relationships including signing a formal agreement with a large technology services company who has embedded Zuora into their enterprise solution stack for digital transformation initiatives.

 Our joint customers now include some of the world's largest automobile manufacturers, as well as The Catalogue, a large retailer in France.
-We signed an agreement with PBC Consulting Japan to bring as-a-service solution to that market and several of our Sis that dramatically increase their number of certified partner consultants this year.
+We signed an agreement with PBC Consulting Japan to bring as-a-service solution to that market and several of our SIs have dramatically increased their number of certified partner consultants this year.

 Most importantly, we're seeing a number of our SI partners actively influencing and even sourcing new deal activity in Zuora.
 In Q3, we increased the ACV of deals closed that were partner sourced by over 150% quarter-over-quarter and we nearly doubled year-over-year ACV from deals sourced through partners.
 In fact, over one-third of the 41 go-lives we had this quarter involved an SI partner.